-To be celebrated on 17th January 2016-

 so that the hour of grace may come when we will work with them

 to discover the untapped sources of abundance among them,

 they will draw out gallons of the best wine,

 they will see your glory and believe in you.

-Liturgical Resources for the Year of Luke
+Liturgical Resources for the Year of Matthew

 1. The liturgy presents us with an embarrassment of riches today for preaching.
 First, there is the Cana incident, which is the dramatic, and memorable, opening of the ministry of Jesus in John’s gospel.
 Second, there is the passage from Paul on the gifts given to each church by the Spirit, which is one of the very few occasions in Ordinary Time when the second reading is such a sufficiently contained unit, and is also accessible to the gathering from just listening to the passage, that it could be the basis of a homily.
 However, since there is no intrinsic nor intentional link between the second and the gospel, one must choose to preach on either one or other readings.
 In either case, the content of the homily can be approach fairly directly.

 If you opt for the Cana story, then use notes 2 and 3; if Paul, then notes 4 to 6.